shabaoma/image-manager/README.md

 After running the program, follow the prompts to enter the following information:

 ### 1. Input Directory
-Enter the path to the source directory containing your image files, for example:
+Enter the path to the source directory containing your files, for example:
 ```
-/Users/username/Pictures/Photos
+/Users/username/Downloads/Files
 ```

 ### 2. Output Directory
 Enter the path to the directory where you want to store the processed results, for example:
 ```
-/Users/username/Pictures/Organized
+/Users/username/Documents/Organized
 ```

 ### 3. Select Task